nandan2003/Databricks-Formula1-Project/README.md

 5. Visualization (Power BI):
    - The gold data layer is connected to Power BI, providing insightful visualizations such as race results, driver standings, and lap performance trends.
    - Power BI can pull live data from the gold container for real-time reporting.
+   - The visualizations included in this project are solely for demonstrating the workflow, as the primary focus is on building the data pipeline, not on creating in-depth visualizations.

 ## Getting Started